titov-vv/jal/docs/README.md

 Database will be initialized automatically with minimal required set of data, and you will be able to start use the program.

+You may choose program language in menu *Languages*.

 ## ❗️ Upgrades
 If you installed *jal* via *pip* then you may upgrade it to newer version with help of command `pip install jal -U`

 ## 📈 Tax report for investment account
 Tax report can be prepared based on data from any broker if operations are present in JAL.
 Tax reports are supported for Russia and Portugal.
 You can import operations from broker statement with help of menu *Import->Statement*.
 Step-by-step example (in russian language) of Russian tax report preparation for Interactive Brokers can be found on [this page](https://github.com/titov-vv/jal/blob/master/docs/ru-tax-3ndfl/taxes.md).